 Ryan Bursik, CADC-I

-Ryan has been sober for 9 years and has been working in the field of recovery for the past few, managing and directing a sober living home.
+Ryan has been working in the field of recovery for the past few years, including time spent managing and directing a sober living home.

 Ryan has a passion for helping others and utilizing his experience to guide clients by serving as a peer counselor to them.
 In his free time he enjoys going to the beach, hiking and bike riding.

-Rob serves as the Intake Coordinator for Clear Recovery Center.
+Rob serves as one of the Outreach Coordinators for Clear Recovery Center.
 His personal experience in the field of mental health and recovery is what drives his passion towards helping others succeed in their own recovery process.
-Rob has worked in the mental health and recovery field for over 4 years where he gained the knowledge and experience to truly make an impact on the individuals he helps.
+Rob has worked in the mental health and recovery field for over 4 years where he gained the knowledge and experience to be effective in connecting with others in the field.
 In his free time he enjoys golfing and hanging out with his dog noodle!